ninesystems/Virtual-tryon/README.md

 - [ ] Make easily integrateable like any jquery plugin.
 - [x] Remove junk files & data.
 - [ ] Make analytics working so people could know which frame has highest hits.

+### How to Build

+Run the "build.bat" file it will compose all the code files & will make a fresh "Build" folder.
+All the newly developed code is in Build folder.

+### how to try
+Open the Build folder & run the index.html file in browser.

+### Problems & Solutions
+if your build in not running as you want, please feel free to open an issue. i will try to respond you ASAP.

+### Marketing & Help
+If possible please help me to promote this virtual tryon, I am continously working with development from now. i would be happy if you join my hand to promote this so maximum people can take benefit of this piece of code without paying a single panny.